 Indicator 3: Maintain National Science Foundation ranking in aeronautical engineering research and development expenditures from industry

 Description: Enhancing industry-based research is one of the focuses of WSU’s strategic plan.
 According to the National Science Foundation (NSF), WSU again ranked No. 4 in the nation with $105 million, a $48 million increase from 2018, including both industry and federally funded programs.
-Additionally, Wichita State has held its position as the top university in the country for industry-funded aeronautical R&D with a total of $74 million (according to NSF’s National Center for Science and Engineering Statistics).
+Additionally, Wichita State has held its position as the top university in the country for industry-funded aeronautical Research & Development (R&D) with a total of $74 million (according to NSF’s National Center for Science and Engineering Statistics).
 Our current and planned research initiatives focused in this area (industry supported research in engineering and the National Institute for Aviation Research – NIAR) are aimed at increasing industry-related research capacity and to maintain a top 10 ranking.
 For this indicator data reported will be the latest ranking and available academic year of industry R&D expenditures in aeronautical engineering research from industry.

 Result: MET-The ranking is delayed by one year, due to the National Science Foundation reporting structure, however, the latest data available indicates a retention in WSU’s previous first-place ranking.
 WSU expended $74,551,000 in research and development this year, up from last year and $46,801,000 more in than the baseline.
 Access to the new crash dynamics lab has yielded new research opportunities for National Institute for Aviation Research.
 The dean of the Graduate School and Associate Vice President for Research and Technology, continues work on enhancing the faculty productivity using new supports and expectations.